dunnie99/AssetTrade/Article/celProperty.md

     ## ERC-1155, And Why?

-    ERC-1155 is like a special type of smart contract on the Ethereum blockchain that can hold many different kinds of digital assets all in one place.
+    ERC-1155 is like a special type of smart contract that can hold many different kinds of digital assets all in one place.
 Imagine ERC-1155 as a digital toolbox that can hold different types of properties, like houses, apartments, or land, all in one place.
 Advantages Include;
     Saves Money, Easy Buying, Safe Transactions,Custom Information, Works Everywhere, Sharing Ownership